omidshz100/omidshz100/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on :
   Coding for Economy (‌All related functions)
-And I will be very happy if you use and share and send me your comments

-I am on the following social networks
+- 🌱 I’m currently learning :
+  Machine learning with python
+  AI
+  Unity Game Engine

+- 📫 How to reach me:

 <!--
 **omidshz100/omidshz100** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.